Key arrests so far from the Capitol riot - KVIA

 Key arrests so far from the Capitol riot

-More than 30 people have been arrested on federal charges relating to last week’s deadly pro-Trump riot at the US Capitol.
+More than 40 people have been charged in federal court relating to last week’s deadly pro-Trump riot at the US Capitol.

 Some of the defendants are accused of bringing weapons to Capitol Hill.
 Others were photographed ransacking the building.
 Many are charged with unlawful entry or violent entry.

-Here’s what we know about some of those who have been arrested and two people who have been charged but their custody status is unknown.
+Here’s what we know about some of those who have been charged.

 Richard ‘Bigo’ Barnett